Intelligent-SR-Imaging/Meta-rLLS-VSIM/README.md

 We have provided __Demo Data__ and __Pretrained Model__ at [Zenodo](https://zenodo.org/records/14322457).
 You can load __Demo Data__ and __Pretrained Model__ from our [Zenodo Dashboard](https://doi.org/10.5281/zenodo.14322457) and save them follow the notes.
 ```
+When you unzip the zip file, please make sure there is not an additional but unnecessary folder which is the same as the name of the zip file.
 a.
 Demo_Data_for_VSI_SR.zip
 If you want to run the Demo Case in our source code of VSI-SR model, please load this dataset and save it under ./Code_for_2D_IsoRecon/Demo_Data_for_VSI_SR.